Travis

 Git LFS #

-Authentication with GitHub #
+GitHub Authentication #

 We recommend using a read-only GitHub OAuth token to authenticate when using Git LFS: